PositronicSoftware/VoyagerAPI-Unity3d/README.md

 // If you are creating a player, respond to PSM events to change content.
 You can remove these calls from OnConnected. private void OnVoyagerContentChange(string inUrl)
 {
 	// Set the Content ID.
-	VoyagerDevice.LoadContent(inUrl);
+Send back the same url as a confirmation to avoid errors VoyagerDevice.LoadContent(inUrl);

 	// Notify PSM when loading is complete.